-If you have a funeral plan remember to notify the provider of any changes and give them the Register Number that we issue.
+If you have a funeral plan and have pre-purchased a plot with us remember to notify the provider of any changes and give them the Register Number that we issue.

 It is not unusual to want to arrange and pay for as much as possible in advance, so that your family can participate in a service without having to worry about details.